postpdm/awesome-vcs-tools/README.md

 #Contributing

-Just fork and send a pull request with your awesome django CMS add-ons and/or projects.
+Just fork and send a pull request with your awesome Version control tools - clients, diffs etc.